JPRodrigues-gh/housing-sales-price-prediction-dashboard/README.md

 * List the details of the inherited houses and their respective price predictions.
 * Display the sum total of all the predicted house sale prices.
 * A Set of widget inputs, which relate to house sales dataset.
-  * All the features are available to the client for capturing attributes of the house for which they require a price prediction.
+  * The best features, discovered during feature engineering notebook, are available to the client for capturing attributes of the house for which they require a price prediction.
 * "Run predictive analysis" button that serves the house data, provided by the client, to the ML pipelines, and predicts the sale price for the house and displays the result to the client.

 ### Page 4: Project Hypothesis and Validation